rebootl/reflectapp-svelte/notes.md

 ## now

-- fix border sides on mobile
+- fix/improve hover color incl. on entry and links
 - fix height on mobile
 - fix tags wrap if many